-- Ezorsky, G., 1972, “The Ethics of Punishment”, in G. Ezorsky (ed.), Philosophical Perspectives on Punishment, Albany, NY: State University of New York Press.
+- Ezorsky, Gertrude, 1972, “The Ethics of Punishment”, in G. Ezorsky (ed.), Philosophical Perspectives on Punishment, Albany, NY: State University of New York Press.

-- Feinberg, J., 1970, Doing and Deserving: Essays in the Theory of Responsibility, Princeton: Princeton University Press.
+- Feinberg, Joel, 1970, Doing and Deserving: Essays in the Theory of Responsibility, Princeton, NJ: Princeton University Press.

-- Finkelstein, C., 2004, “A Contractarian Approach to Punishment”, in W. Edmundson and M. Golding (eds.)
-The Blackwell Guide to the Philosophy of Law and Legal Theory, Malden, MA: Blackwell Publishing Ltd.
+- Finkelstein, Claire, 2004, “A Contractarian Approach to Punishment”, in William A. Edmundson and Martin P. Golding (eds.)
+The Blackwell Guide to the Philosophy of Law and Legal Theory, Malden, MA: Blackwell Publishing Ltd, 207–220.

-- Fletcher, G., 2000, Rethinking Criminal Law, New York: Oxford University Press.
+- Fletcher, George P., 2000, Rethinking Criminal Law, New York: Oxford University Press.

 - –––, 2011, “Limiting Retributivism”, in Tonry 2011: 255–263.

-- Golash, D., 2005, The Case against Punishment: Retribution, Crime Prevention, and the Law, New York: New York University Press.
+- Golash, Deirdre, 2005, The Case against Punishment: Retribution, Crime Prevention, and the Law, New York: New York University Press.

-- Gross, H., 1979, A Theory of Criminal Justice, New York: Oxford University Press.
+- Gross, Hyman, 1979, A Theory of Criminal Justice, New York: Oxford University Press.

 - Hart, H.L.A., 1968, Punishment and Responsibility, Oxford: Oxford University Press.